The Union County Sheriff’s Office mission is to provide

 Scam Alert!!!
 Many residents of Union County are receiving phone calls claiming they owe the IRS money.
 This is a scam!!
 DO NOT give them any information, simply hang up.
 If you would like to file a complaint call the Oregon Department of Justice at 877-877-9392 or visit their website at www.oregonconsumer.gov.
 Unfortunately there is nothing local law enforcement can do to assist you because these calls do not originate in Union County.

-The Sheriff’s Office is now issuing dog licenses.
-The cost of a license is $15 if the dog is spayed or neutered and $25 if it is not spayed or neutered.
+The 2018 Dog Licenses are available starting December 1st! .
+Renew your dogs license early and get a 10% discount.
 You can obtain a license at the Sheriff’s Office, 1109 K Ave in La Grande, Monday-Friday from 8-5.
 You MUST bring a current rabies certificate for each animal and proof of spay or neuter.
 Licenses are good for 1 calendar year and expire in December of each year.

 For more information about dog licensing go to the Animal Control Page.